SatelliteApplicationsCatapult/dask-datacube-docker-images/README.md

 ### Automated builds

-Docker images are automatically built and published to [Docker Hub](https://hub.docker.com/u/satapps) from this repo when a release tag, x.y.z, is created.
+Docker images are automatically built and published to [Docker Hub](https://hub.docker.com/u/satapps) from this repo when a release tag, vx.y.z, is created.